h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 The speed, quality, ease-of-use, and model-deployment for the various cutting edge Supervised and Unsupervised algorithms like Deep Learning, Tree Ensembles, and GLRM make H2O a highly sought after API for big data data science.

-H2O is licensed under the `Apache License, Version 2.0 <http://www.apache.org/licenses/LICENSE-2.0>`_.
+H2O is licensed under the `GNU Affero General Public License v3.0 <https://www.gnu.org/licenses/agpl.txt>`_.

 Requirements
 ------------